Last Updated on March 14, 2023 by Jessica Lauren Vine

 Basic Electrical Concepts

-There are two basic electrical concepts you’ll need to understand.
+There are two basic electrical concepts you’ll need to understand when figuring out how to install solar panels on an RV.
 First is what amps, volts, and watts are, how they are related to each other, and how you use them to select parts that will go in your system.
 These are the most common electrical terms you’ll come across, and they each play an important role in your system design.

 Volts are a measurement of the electrical potential between two poles, usually positive and ground in an RV solar system.
 As a measurement of potential energy, the higher the number, the greater the potential energy stored between the two poles.
 Volts are critical because electrical components are designed to operate at specific voltages.
 Attaching a 12 volt RV refrigerator to a 24-volt battery would likely cause very expensive damage to the refrigerator.